-Depending on your situation, these experts might suggest that you measure interior humidity and temperature levels for a year using a hygrothermograph, as the conditions current conditions are the ones that preserved the home for decades.
+Depending on your situation, these experts might suggest that you measure interior humidity and temperature levels for a year using a hygrothermograph, as the current conditions have preserved the home for decades.

 Mini-split systems are similar to furnace and air conditioner combinations in that they have indoor and outdoor units.
 This type of system, however, doesn’t require as much ductwork, so you can condition the air in rooms that can’t accommodate ductwork.
-The installation of mini-split systems is simpler than traditional systems, is minimally invasive and allows for targeted zoning, so you can control the conditions in different areas of the home.
+Installing mini-split systems is simpler than traditional systems, is minimally invasive, and allows for targeted zoning, so you can control the conditions in different areas of the home.

 A high-velocity air conditioner is great for older homes that don’t have existing ductwork.
-This type of system uses small tubes that a professional snakes through and around existing construction, such as closets, above ceilings and in crawlspaces.
+This type of system uses small tubes that a professional installs through and around existing construction, such as closets, above ceilings, and in crawl spaces.
 This solution requires little retrofitting and the registers are unobtrusive.

 Modulating-Condensing Gas Boiler System

 A boiler system is a comfort system found in many historic homes.
 In it, a pump circulates heated water through radiators and pipes before returning it to the boiler.
 While there are a few different types of boilers, the most effective tend to be a condensing boiler, which uses a second heat exchanger to produce more heat, making it more efficient.